simvue-io/docs/docs/examples/moose.md

 - Upload your MOOSE input file as an input artifact
 - Upload your MOOSE Makefile as a code artifact, if it is found in the same location as your MOOSE application
+- Upload information from your input file as metadata.
 - Upload information from the header of the MOOSE console log (such as the MOOSE version, PETSC version etc) as metadata.
 - Track your console log file, adding the following information to the Events log:
     - The step which is currently being executed by the solver